bluepicnic/Advanced-Programming---Assignment-2/markdown.md

 7. Be consistent when aligning braces; use a vertically or slanted style.

 8. Avoid deep nested conditionals. - Max 3 in player boat placement, 4 is seen as a soft limit
-10. Keep variable lifetimes and scope as short and as small as possible. -> doesn't apply to constants, all others are reasonably placed
+10. Keep variable lifetimes and scope as short and as small as possible. -> doesn't apply to constant strings , all others are reasonably placed
-11. Avoid multipurpose functions and variables. (maybe remove this one)

 12. Conserve system resources. -> Use of pointers is handled appropriately, headers are all included appropriately, stupid clear screen function has no other use.
 Methods in std namespace are all called individually.
 Single use methods were kept in local scope, multi-use ones were called globally to reduce repetition
 13. Minimise forced type conversion, coercion, or casting. -> only use stoi which is valid, char directly maps to int using ASCII, no explicit casting
 14. Know and test your code: adopt a personal and rigorous testing strategy; don’t just see it if works - test and fix its limits. -> tested regularly